jakelangham/kestrel/docs/source/settings_and_parameters/parameters.rst

     :code:`erosion critical height = 0.01`

         Sets a critical flow depth :math:`H_c` in metres, below which erosion is not permitted.
-This ensures that rapid thin flows do not erode the bed.
+This ensures that rapid thin flows do not unphysically erode the bed.
 It is recommended that this is at least equal to the characteristic solid diameter :math:`d`.
 It is required to be strictly positive.